 Australia has incredible native wildlife – and there are many many wildlife sanctuaries across the country, which are focused on conservation and carbon footprint reduction.
 For example, Currumbin Wildlife Sanctuary participates in 16 different conservation projects; Bonorong Wildlife Sanctuary in Tasmania has several sustainability initiatives in place, and won the EPA Sustainability Innovation in Industry Award in 2013; and Steve Irwin’s legacy, Australia Zoo, is working to reduce its carbon footprint in all areas, from biodegradable coffee cups to a mobile phone recycling programme.

 Ecotourism is all about having a positive impact on the environment you’re visiting.
 And this means supporting local communities in whatever capacity that might be.
 It could include visiting farmers’ markets, buying products in independent shops and joining locally run tours and cultural experiences.
 At Mossman Gorge near Cairns, you can learn about the area’s Aboriginal history on a Dreamtime Walk led by a local indigenous guide; while in Uluru, there’s the Aboriginal Homelands Experience, in which a traditional owner of the land teaches visitors about the Anangu people’s history.

-If you enjoy bushwalking and extensive hikes, the Great Ocean Walk is a 100-kilometre (62-mile) trek that follows the infamous Great Ocean Road, from Apollo Bay to the Twelve Apostles.
-Some of iconic trails include the Murray River Walk, which can be traced with an eco-certified company who organise a three-night, four-day journey along the Murray River.
+If you enjoy bushwalking and extensive hikes, the Great Ocean Walk is a 100km (62mi) trek that follows the infamous Great Ocean Road, from Apollo Bay to the Twelve Apostles.
+Some of its iconic trails include the Murray River Walk, which can be traced with an eco-certified company who organise a four-day journey along the Murray River.
 Another local operator, Tasmanian Walking Company, hosts several hikes across the island state, including at the Bay of Fires and Cradle Mountain.